Rhain-U/milestone-project-2/README.md

 ![Colour palette of the colours applied](/documentation/color-palette.webp)

 The colour scheme applied has been selected based on the tones of the background image.
-In order the standout against the blue tones the darker colours have a green/blue hue.
-The opacity of the white sections which contain text has been altered to overlay over the background without creating a harsh delineation.
+I chose to darken the background image and select a bright vibrant yellow for the text so it is easily readable and meets assessabilioty guidlines.
+I tested this with friends and family members to get clear feedback.

 ### 2.3 Wireframes